-Sports Betting: Except for fantasy league wagers, sports betting remains illegal in Michigan; however, online sports betting has strong support in the state and looked to be statutorily approved in 2018 except for a last-minute veto of the bill.
-Lawmakers have proposed a bill to create the Sports Betting Act on September 4, 2019 (HB 4916) and a bill to create the Lawful Internet Gaming Act on March 7, 2019 (SB 186) to address the legal sports wagering issue in Michigan.
-Interested individuals may want to follow this and any other pending Michigan legislation on this topic.
+Sports Betting: Sports betting including Daily Fantasy Sports is legal in Michigan; this change came about due to strong support in the state.
+In 2018, however, it looked extremely shaky that any change would come about.
+Bills were statutorily proposed but for a last-minute veto of the bill, changes were jettisoned.
+Lawmakers subsequently proposed a bill to create the Sports Betting Act on September 4, 2019 (HB 4916) and a bill to create the Lawful Internet Gaming Act on March 7, 2019 (SB 186) to address the legal sports wagering issue in Michigan.

 Race Betting: Like in many states, horse betting (though not pari-mutuel betting) is legal in Michigan at its racing tracks, except for Hazel Park (H), Northville Downs (H), Pinnacle Race Course and Sports Creek.
 No off-track betting facilities exist in the state.
 Currently only BetAmerica accepts Michigan wagerers.

-Online Gambling, Poker & Gaming: No laws strictly prohibit online gambling and gaming in Michigan.
+Online Gambling, Poker & Gaming: Online Gambling which includes casino table games and poker is legal.
 Online lottery gambling is expressly permitted.
 This is a change from the state’s position two decades ago when it was illegal to use unlicensed online platforms.
 Although the operation of gambling games is prohibited by MCLS § 432.202, this arguably does not apply to offshore platforms or to individual players.
-Thus, due to the unregulated nature of online gambling and gaming in the state, individuals wishing to participate in online gambling, including poker and other such games of skill, and who are at least eighteen years old can expect to safely place bets online through licensed and regulated domestic and offshore platforms.
+Thus, due to the nature of online gambling and gaming in the state, individuals wishing to participate in online gambling, including poker and other such games of skill, and who are at least eighteen years old can now safely place bets online through licensed and regulated domestic and offshore platforms.